 The implementation team will be experienced with SharePoint Online development and Azure development.
 Logical designs and design guidance will assume the reader has this expertise and ability to implement approaches documented.

-Findings from quality assessments will be reviewed on a weekly basis and Honeywell will implement remediation plans to address issues reported
+Findings from quality assessments will be reviewed on a weekly basis and Customer will implement remediation plans to address issues reported

 Work Products and Deliverables

-The following table displays a list of the key work products (sign-off not required) and service deliverables (sign-off required) that will be produced for workstream.
+The following table displays a list of the key work products (sign-off not required) and service deliverables (sign-off required) that will be produced for this workstream.

 Table 9: Work Products and Deliverables